 Hydro-geologically, the rock types occurring in the district are classified as consolidated, semi-consolidated and unconsolidated formations.
-Ground water occurs in almost all the formations and potentially depends on nature of geological formation, structure, topography, rainfall etc.
+Ground water occurs in almost all the formations and potentially depends on nature of geological formation, structure, topography, rainfall etc. The yields of wells depend on the recharge conditions and will reduce drastically in drought situations.

-&lt;sup>3 District Planning Map Series for Nellore District prepared by the National Atlas and Thematic Mapping Organization, Department of Science and Technology, Government of India, is referenced for preparing the sections of District Profile, Relief and Slope, Geological Profile, Hydrogeology, Soils and Land Use/Land Cover.
+2District Planning Map Series for Nellore District prepared by the National Atlas and Thematic Mapping Organization, Department of Science and Technology, Government of India, is referenced for preparing the sections of District Profile, Relief and Slope, Geological Profile, Hydrogeology, Soils and Land Use/Land Cover.